raceychan/anywise/README.md

 Let start with defining messages:

-you can define messages however you like, it just needs to be a class, our recommendations are:
+You can define messages however you like, it just needs to be a class, our recommendations are:

 - `msgspec.Struct`
 - `pydantic.BaseModel`